Lego Rock Raiders

-Lego Rock Raiders was a Lego theme focused on mining equipment that released in 1999 and 2000.
+Lego Rock Raiders (stylized as LEGO Rock Raiders) is a discontinued Lego theme focused on mining equipment that released in 1999 and 2000.
 It was the only underground-based Lego theme before Lego Power Miners.
 The theme, while short-lived, featured sixteen construction sets and numerous story-related media, including three books and a video game.

 Overview

 Lego Rock Raiders was a short-lived Lego theme that lasted for two years.
 It was launched in 1999 and discontinued in 2000.
 Despite this short lifespan, the theme introduced an elaborate storyline that was delivered through video games and comics.
 The storyline centered on the crew of the spaceship the LMS Explorer and their search for energy crystals.
 The toy sets were all set on an alien planet.
 The storyline involved the Rock Raiders' spaceship being sucked through a wormhole into a distant galaxy.
 The crew must then mine for energy crystals but in the process must also face territorial Rock Monsters.
 In 2009, the Power Miners theme was launched, which despite not being set in an alien galaxy, had similarities to the Rock Raiders theme by focusing on a group of miners.